CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

 ├── compose.yaml                     # Docker Compose template.
 Edit if you have a custom local deployment or change the hardware acceleration.
 ├── template.sh                      # A utility script to help you interact with the template (build, deploy, etc.).
 ├── .env                             # Will contain your personal configuration.
 Edit to specify your personal configuration.
-├── dependencies/
-│   ├── environment.yml              # If chose the `from-scratch` option.
+├── environment.yml                  # If chose the `from-scratch` option.
 Conda and pip dependencies.
-│   ├── requirements.txt             # If chose the `from-python` option. pip dependencies.
+├── requirements.txt                 # If chose the `from-python` option. pip dependencies.
-│   ├── apt-build.txt                # System dependencies (from apt) for building python dependencies or other software.
-│   ├── apt-runtime.txt              # System dependencies (from apt) needed to run your code.
+├── apt.txt                          # Apt dependencies ("system" dependencies).
-│   └── update-env-file.sh           # Template file.
+├── update-env-file.sh               # Template file.
 A utility script to update the environment files.
 ├── entrypoints/
 │   ├── entrypoint.sh                # The main entrypoint that install the project and triggers other entrypoints.
 │   ├── pre-entrypoint.sh            # Runs the base entrypoint of the base image if it has one.
 │   ├── logins-setup.sh              # Manages logging into services like wandb.
 │   └── remote-development-setup.sh  # Contains utilities for setting up remote development with VSCode, PyCharm, Jupyter.
-└── EPFL-runai-setup/                # Template files to deploy on the EPFL Run:ai Kubernetes cluster.
+└── *-setup/                         # Template files to deploy on the * cluster.
     ├── ...
-    └── README.md                    # Instructions to deploy on the EPFL Run:ai Kubernetes cluster.
-Usesul for other managed clusters too.
+    └── README.md                    # Instructions to deploy on * cluster.
 ```

 ### Details on the main Dockerfile

 The Dockerfile specifies all the steps to build the environment in which your code will run.
-It makes efficient use of caching and multi-stage builds to speed up build time and keep final images small.

-Broadly, it has 3 main stages:

-1. A stage to download, install, and build dependencies.
+It uses the files `apt.txt`, `requirements.txt`, and `environment.yml` to install the system and Python dependencies.
+You typically don't have to edit the Dockerfile directly, unless you need to install dependencies manually
+(not as a one time install from the dependencies files).
-   It is used to build the Conda environment, for example, in the `from-scratch` option.
+The `Dockefile-user` is used to build the user layer on top of the generic image for OCI runtimes with limitations
-   This stage typically requires build-time dependencies such as compilers, etc. which are not needed
-   at runtime.
-2. A stage to install runtime dependencies and copy dependencies from the previous stage.
-   Runtime dependencies are typically lighter than build-time dependencies.
-3. A stage to create the user.
-This is done in the `Dockerfile-user` file.
+on user creation at container creation.

 ### Details on the Docker Compose files